-1) not sweeping mental health disorders under the rug and becoming compassionate about tragedies caused by the stigma;
+1) Do not sweeping mental health disorders under the rug and becoming compassionate about tragedies caused by the stigma;

-4)addressing the lack of adequate treatment resources and approaches.
+4) Address the lack of adequate treatment resources and approaches.

 In other words, we could break the stigma by becoming mental health advocates.
 Be aware of your words.
 Educate yourself and others as well as support those in need.
 Seek help.
 Be help.